Priyanshu279/JetMail/README.md

 # Important Notes
 Avoid Spamming:
 Send emails responsibly.
-Use a delay between emails (configured in the script) to prevent Gmail from flagging your account.
+Use a delay between emails (configured in the script) to prevent Gmail from flagging your account,Gmail allows a maximum of 500 emails in a 24-hour period.
+For higher email volumes, consider using Google Workspace, which supports larger limits.

 # Contribute
 If you’d like to contribute, feel free to fork the repository and submit a pull request.